John Ryan (railway magnate): Marriage, children and extended family

 On 27 July 1863 John Ryan married Scottish-Canadian Margaret Isabella McSween, fourth daughter of Roderick McSween, in a widely attended ceremony in Brockville, Ontario.
 The couple lived in Brockville following their marriage for three decades until 1894 when they moved, along with their four live-in house staff, into a red-brick mansion on the storied Jarvis Street in Toronto, Ontario.
 They had seven children: Helen Margaret "Nellie" Ryan, Isabelle Teresa "Rita" Ryan, Maj.
 John Raymond Ryan, Patrick Hugh Ryan, Roderick McSween Ryan, Charles Alexander Ryan, and Hugh Alexander RyanMr. and Mrs. Ryan resided in Brockville over thirty years, and were devoted and loyal citizens, deeply interested in its welfare and advancements.
 In 1894 they moved to a newly constructed mansion in Toronto.Upon the death of his father-in-law on 4 September 1877, John Ryan inherited the "McSween Lands" in Brockville, Ontario, in trust to his wife Margaret Isabella Ryan (née McSween); which included several residential properties and the historic McSween Inn.
 Their daughter Isabelle Teresa Pettit (née Ryan) was still receiving payments from this Trust Fund in 1929.

-On 14 June 1892, Ryan's eldest daughter Helen Margaret "Nellie" Ryan married prominent Montreal-based railway developer Allan Ronald "A.R."
+On 14 June 1892, Ryan's eldest daughter Helen Margaret "Nellie" Ryan married prominent Montreal-based railway contractor and early hydroelectric investor Allan Ronald "A.R."
 Macdonell in Brockville, Ontario.
 Their daughter Elinor Claire Macdonell married British painter Raoul Millais, grandson of Pre-Raphaelite painter Sir John Everett Millais and the son of naturalist John Guille Millais.
 A portrait of Elinor by Raoul is housed in the National Portrait Gallery, London.

 On 3 April 1908, Ryan's younger daughter Isabelle Teresa "Rita" Ryan married Colonel Hubert Ronal Pettit —appointed Deputy Lord Lieutenant of Herefordshire by King George V— in a ceremony in Prescott, Ontario, followed by a reception on the Ryan family's private train which took the wedding attendees to Montreal, Quebec.

 Both of Ryan's daughters, Helen and Isabelle, were the goddaughters of his eldest brother and business partner Hugh Ryan; and were subsequently beneficiaries of Hugh Ryan's sizeable estate.

 Ryan's elder sister was heiress Alice Ryan, known for her work in the Canadian suffragette movement and lavish lifestyle.
-Through his sister, Ryan was the uncle of Margaret Isabelle McHenry (née Doheny), the president of the Catholic Women's League of Canada.
-His eldest daughter, Helen Margaret "Nellie" Ryan, was the maid of honour at Margaret Isabelle's wedding to whiskey magnate William John "W.J."
+Through his sister, Ryan was the uncle of Margaret Isabel McHenry (née Doheny), the president of the Catholic Women's League of Canada.
+His eldest daughter, Helen Margaret "Nellie" Ryan, was the maid of honour at Margaret Isabel's society wedding to whiskey magnate William John "W.J."
 McHenry on 28 October 1885.